-To Be Held on October 21, 2011
+To Be Held on December 8, 2015

-The Annual Meeting of Shareholders of MERCURY COMPUTER SYSTEMS, INC. will be held on Friday, October 21, 2011, at 10:00 a.m., local time, at our offices at 201 Riverneck Road, Chelmsford, Massachusetts 01824, for the following purposes:
+The Annual Meeting of Shareholders of MERCURY SYSTEMS, INC. will be held on December 8, 2015, at 10:00 a.m., local time, at our offices at 201 Riverneck Road, Chelmsford, Massachusetts 01824, for the following purposes:

-- 1. To elect three Class II directors nominated by the Board of Directors, each to serve for a three-year term and until his successor has been duly elected and qualified. - 2.
-To approve an amendment to our 2005 Stock Incentive Plan. - 3.
-To approve an amendment to our 1997 Employee Stock Purchase Plan. - 4.
-To hold an advisory vote on the compensation of our named executive officers (the "say-on-pay" vote); - 5.
-To hold an advisory vote on the frequency of holding future say-on-pay votes; - 6.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2012. - 7.
-To consider and act upon any other business that may properly come before the meeting or any adjournment or postponement of the meeting.
+- 1.To elect three Class III directors nominated by the Board of Directors, each to serve for a three-year term and until his successor has been duly elected and qualified. - To approve an amendment to our 2005 Stock Incentive Plan. - To approve an amendment to our 1997 Employee Stock Purchase Plan. - To hold an advisory vote on the compensation of our named executive officers (the "say-on-pay" vote). - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2016. - To consider and act upon any other business that may properly come before the meeting or any adjournment or postponement of the meeting.

-Proposal Number One relates solely to the election of three Class II directors nominated by the Board of Directors and does not include any other matters relating to the election of directors, including, without limitation, the election of directors nominated by any Mercury shareholder.
+Proposal Number One relates solely to the election of three Class III directors nominated by the Board of Directors and does not include any other matters relating to the election of directors, including, without limitation, the election of directors nominated by any Mercury shareholder.

-The Board of Directors has fixed the close of business on August 31, 2011 as the record date for the meeting.
+The Board of Directors has fixed the close of business on October 20, 2015 as the record date for the meeting.
 All shareholders of record on that date are entitled to notice of and to vote at the meeting.